GabriLP/GabriLP/README.md

 </div>

 <div align="center">
-  <p>Explore the tranquility of the Restful Mindspace meditation app.
-Check out the <a href="https://gabrilp.github.io/meditation-app/">live demo</a> too! 🪷</p>
+  <p>Embark on a journey to peace with Restful Mindspace, a meditation app designed to help you find your zen.
+Delve into the <a href="https://gabrilp.github.io/meditation-app/">live demo</a>.</p>
 </div>

 ### [InstaMeteo](https://gabrilp.github.io/MeteOggi/)